 A Closer Look at the Words

-Some correctly say the Greek word translated “perfect” literally means “mature”.
-But that doesn’t change the sense that much because the point of comparison remains Heavenly Father.
+Some correctly say the Greek word translated as “perfect” literally means “mature.”
+However, this doesn’t change the meaning because the point of comparison remains Heavenly Father.

 You need to ask yourself:

-This also shows the fallacy of saying that “be” means “become”.
+This also shows the fallacy of saying that “be” means “become.”
 Laws don’t allow people time to do the thing commanded.
 Laws demand obedience right now.
-When the speed limit drops, we better already be going that speed especially if there is a police officer sitting there with his radar gun.
+When the speed limit drops, we better already be going that speed, especially if a police officer is sitting there with his radar gun.

 Why did Jesus give the command to be perfect?

 I realize how frightening this is.
-There is no way that you, me, or anybody can meet that standard.
-But that’s the very point Jesus wants us to see!
-And to confess.
+There is no way you, me, or anyone can meet that standard.
+But that’s the very point Jesus wants us to see and confess!

-As strange as it may seem, one of the main reasons God gave commands like this is to convince us that there is no way we can keep them.
-He gave them to show us our sin.
+As strange as it may seem, one of the main reasons God gave commands like this was to convince us that there is no way we can keep them.
+He gave them to show us our sins.

 Jesus was perfect – for you and for me.
-Jesus came to earth not so much to show us what to do, but to do it for us.
-But not only did Jesus live perfectly for us; he also suffered God’s punishment for every last one of our sins.
+Jesus came to earth not so much to show us what to do but to do it for us.
+Not only did Jesus live perfectly for us, but he also suffered God’s punishment for every last one of our sins.
 And he doesn’t demand that we pay him back!

-I hope you will take the time to explore the other articles where we discuss this in more depth.
 The stakes are incredibly high.
-Take the time to see how Scripture, in many different ways, says that there is only one way that anybody will be accepted by God on Judgment Day.
+Take the time to see how the Bible, in many different ways, says that there is only one way you will be accepted by God on Judgment Day.
 The only way is by relying only on what Jesus has already done for you.